 Source: 1940 to 2020 Current Population Reports: Estimates and Projections (P25 Series):

 Note: The interactive data visualization above is set to the year 2010.
 Click on the image to reach the active webpage, which is parked on 1790.
-Move the date slider to any decennial census year ending in zero, or click the play icon to see the U.S. county population grow from 1790 to 2010.
+Move the date slider to any decennial census year ending in zero, or click the play icon for the U.S. county population growth from 1790 to 2010.